benschac/voltus-command-challenge/README.md

 # Command Center Challenge
 We're getting the green light!
 Voltus is building a command center dashboard for organizations with multiple facilities enrolled in our demand response partnership(s).
 Think HQ for a regional franchise, like a chain of coffee shops or a series of rock quarries.
-Using this dashboard we'd like to be able to get a list of facilities belonging to a given organization's, and plot them visually on a map.
+Using this dashboard we'd like to be able to get a list of facilities belonging to a given organization and plot them visually on a map.

 ## The Task